-- In 605 BC he allowed the superpower of the day, The Babylonians under King Nebuchadnezzar, to attack and conquer Jerusalem - When Nebuchadnezzar had completed his conquest he set up a puppet government under King Jehoiakim - As insurance against any further rebellions he took most of the royal family captive, Daniel being among them - He was probably around 14 when captured and would be trained for 3 years - Daniel was not being punished for his actions he was caught in a culture that forgot God - When a nation forgets God everyone suffers; we are in that time in this nation - Daniel probably was filled with questions and even doubt as he was traveling the 800 miles to Babylon but God's plan was in motion - He would one day wield more power than any other member of the Jewish race had ever known and God put it in place - (What is God working in your life right now?) - Daniel is a prime example (Like Joseph, Moses, and Paul) of a person who turned adversity into opportunity - Looking ahead not back - 5 lessons from Daniel that we can apply to our lives as we enter the new year - 1.
-Accept the inevitable interruptions in life - ^ life is often not fair - ^ bad things often happen to good people - ^ innocent people are preyed upon and the bad guys often get away - ^ We do have a hope: Rev 21:3-5 gives us this promise:
+- Daniel was not being punished for his actions, he was caught up in a culture that forgot God - o When a nation forgets God, everyone suffers; we are in that time in this nation - Daniel probably was filled with questions and perhaps even a a few doubts as he was traveling the 800 miles to Babylon but God's plan was in motion - Because one day, Daniel would wield more power than any other member of the Hebrew people had ever known since Joseph, and it was God who put it all in place - What is God working in your life right now? - Your times of difficulty could very well be the plan of God unfolding in your life that will bring tremendous blessing if you will only trust Him through the journey - Daniel is a prime example (Like Joseph, Moses, and Paul) of a person who turned adversity into opportunity - How?
+By looking ahead not back - 5 lessons from Daniel's early years that we can apply to our lives as we enter 2022 - 1.
+Accept the inevitable interruptions in your life - a.
+Life is often not fair - b.
+Bad things often happen to good people - c.
+Innocent people are preyed upon and the bad guys often get away - d.
+But we do have a hope: Rev 21:3-5 gives us this promise: